therippening/codius-install/README.md

 ### Donations

-If you want to show your appreciation, you can donate via XRP to rD1ioePTv7P1jgELM3tDkDU1LJqTEwuwo :)
+If you want to show your appreciation, you can donate via XRP to either (or both) N3TC4T > rD1ioePTv7P1jgELM3tDkDU1LJqTEwuwo :)
+TheRippening > rsCJ7ZKeXKacVSsiBZUZqgKxteradBUEuR :)